 The present investigation demonstrated that boron source and application levels significantly influenced the distribution and transformation of boron fractions in calcareous soil under groundnut.
-Increasing boron levels (progressively enhanced all boron fractions, including readily soluble, specifically adsorbed, oxide-bound, organically bound, residual bound, and total boron across flowering, peg formation, and harvest stages.
+Increasing boron levels (progressively enhanced all boron fractions, including readily soluble, specifically adsorbed, oxide-bound, organically bound, residual bound, and total boron across flowering, pod formation, and harvest stages.
 A district source effect was observed between borax and boric acid.
 Borax resulted in greater accumulation of specifically adsorbed, oxide-bound, organically bound, residual, and total boron fractions, indicating greater retention and stabilizationin calcareous soil.
 This behavior may be attributed to increased adsorption of borate ions onto the calcium carbonate surface and clay minerals under alkaline conditions, leading to the gradual transformation of applied boron into more stable soil pools.
 In contrast, boric acid primarily increased the readily soluble boron fraction, with comparatively lower accumulation in other fractions.
 This suggests that boric acid contributed mainly to the immediately available boron pool, while showing limited conversion into less labile or residual forms in the calcareous soil.
 A significant interaction between source and level was observed.
 The treatment S1L3 (borax at 7.5 mg kg⁻¹) recorded the highest values of stable and residual boron fractions.
 This suggests that borax leads to stronger retention of boron in calcareous soil, likely due to strong adsorption onto calcium carbonate and clay surface under alkaline conditions.
 However, boric acid mainly increased the readily soluble boron fraction and showed less increase in the other stable fractions.
 This indicates that boric acid contributes more to the immediately available boron pool but does not significantly increase long-term boron stabilization in the soil.
 Boron fractions increased from flowering to harvest, showing that applied boron gradually moved from soluble forms to more stable forms over time.
 The higher residual boron at harvest indicates stabilization of boron in the soil rather than complete loss.
 Therefore, the results show that borax is more effective for building and stabilizing boron in calcareous soil, whereas boric acid enhances the readily soluble fraction that is directly for plant uptake.
 Considering groundnut response, boric acid @ 7.5 and 5 mg kg-1 (S2L3 and S2L2) may be more suitable for improving immediate boron nutrition during critical growth stages.

 Table 1.
 Physico -chemical properties of experiment soil